The Importance Of Pediatric Dentistry

 These problems can include teeth that are not growing in properly, decay, or the need for orthodontics.
 Early visits to the dentist can also identify problems in the development of facial structures including the jaw and palate.
 The earlier these potential issues are detected, the earlier they can be addressed.

 Parents in Burke, Virginia and the surrounding area can be assured that the team at Burke Dental gives extra-special care to our littlest patients.
-We know that dental visits can be scary for children and Dr. James Willis and his team do their best to offer a cheerful environment and to make the experience as enjoyable and non-threatening as possible.
+We know that dental visits can be scary for children and Dr. Ghanavati and his team do their best to offer a cheerful environment and to make the experience as enjoyable and non-threatening as possible.
 Click here to learn about our general dentistry options.

 Request an Appointment Today!